top of page

 • Workplace problems, bullying and harassment

-June was trained in evidence based psychological diagnosis and treatments whilst completing her Masters of Counselling Psychology.
+June is trained in evidence based psychological diagnosis and treatments whilst completing her Masters of Counselling Psychology.
 June stays up-to-date with the latest research and treatment recommendations through extensive reading, research and ongoing professional development.
 In addition, June has consulted as an adult

 educator in Australian organisations and Universities covering diverse psychological topics designed to improve mental health understanding and self awareness.

 June has completed cultural sensitivity and Aboriginal and Torres Strait Islander competency training.
 She has also recently updated her St John's First Aid qualification.
 In 2023, June completed the ACON LGBTQ+ Inclusive Practice certificate.
+In 2024, June added Recovery Oriented Cognitive Therapy (CT-R) to her skill set - this is designed to promote empowerment, recovery, and resiliency in individuals with serious mental health conditions.

 Please refer to FAQ section for information on June's Practice hours.